Pre-training Vision Transformers with Formula-driven Supervised Learning: Discussion and Conclusion

 We investigated the possibility of using various forms of FDSL for pre-training ViTs.
-We extended the original FractalDB to formulas that focus purely on object contours and increased the complexity of the formula supervision to observe its effect.
-One of our major findings is that we can surpass the accuracy of a ViT pre-trained on ImageNet-21k using our FractralDB-21k dataset.
+We extended the original FractalDB to formulas that focus purely on object contours and increased the complexity of the formula supervision to observe the effect of these changes.
+One of our major findings is that we can surpass the accuracy of a ViT pre-trained on ImageNet-21k and be closer fine-tuning accuracy with JFT-300M with only $\times$14.2 fewer images, using our ExFractralDB-21k and RCDB-21k datasets.

-In the present work, we provided empirical evidence that support our two hypotheses.
+In the present work, we provided empirical evidence that supports our two hypotheses.
 We created a variety of synthetic datasets with different characteristics.
-When these datasets were used for the pre-training of ViT, the ones that consist primarily of contours gave the highest fine-tuning accuracy, which validates our first hypothesis.
+When these datasets were used for the pre-training of a ViT, the ones that consist primarily of contours gave the highest fine-tuning accuracy, which validates our first hypothesis.
 We also controlled the difficulty of the pre-training by varying the number of FDSL parameters.
-We found that more difficult pre-training tasks lead to better fine-tuning accuracy, which validates our second hypothesis.
+We found that more difficult pre-training tasks led to better fine-tuning accuracy, which validates our second hypothesis.

-We believe that further improvements in contour shapes and a more complex classification task are possible, which leaves open the possibility to scale up the pre-training on synthetic datasets to one day outperform JFT-300M/3B~\cite{SunICCV2017_jft300m,ZhaiarXiv2021_ScalingViT} and IG-3.5B~\cite{MahajanECCV2018_ig3.5b}.